Laboratories

 History of our laboratory

 The history of our laboratory began in April 1991, when Professor Toshihiko Takahashi was appointed as a professor at the Nagoya University Research Center of Health, Physical Fitness and Sports, where he led Department of Mental Health Medicine.
 After Professor Takahashi’s retirement in March 2004, Professor Toyoaki Ogawa succeeded to the administration of this laboratory and changed its name to Department of Psychopathology and Psychotherapy.
 Following Professor Ogawa’s retirement in March 2019, Associate Professor Tadaaki Furuhashi, together with specially appointed Professor Ogawa, took over the administration of the laboratory.
-When Professor Ogawa concluded his term as specially appointed professor in March 2024, Akiyoshi Okada, who was appointed professor at the Research Center of Health, Physical Fitness and Sports in April 2024, assumed responsibility for managing the laboratory alongside Emeritus Professor Ogawa, Associate Professor Furuhashi and Assistant Professor Nagashima.
+When Professor Ogawa concluded his term as specially appointed professor in March 2024, Akiyoshi Okada, who was appointed professor at the Research Center of Health, Physical Fitness and Sports in April 2024, assumed responsibility for managing the laboratory alongside Emeritus Professor Toyoaki Ogawa, Associate Professor Tadaaki Furuhashi, Associate Professor Shiori Ogawa, and Assistant Professor Nagashima.

 Our laboratory is one of the cooperative courses in Health Promotion Medicine in the field of basic medicine at the Graduate School of Medicine, Nagoya University.
 Faculty members belonging to our laboratory are based in the Health Administration Office of the Research Center of Health, Physical Fitness and Sports, where each applies their professional expertise to the mental health care of university faculty, staff, and students.